Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-\underline{\bf Transient-state vs.\ fluctuation dynamics}\\ There is a plurality of approaches for the characterization of the time development of a dynamical system.
-A key questions in this context regards the repeated occurrence of well-defined dynamical states, that is of states allowing for a well defined characterization of the current dynamical state of the cognitive system, like the ones illustrated in Fig.\ \ref{cogSys_fig_transStates}. \begin{quotation}

-\underline{\sl Transient states}\\ A transient state of a dynamical system corresponds to a quasi-stationary plateau in the value of the variables. \end{quotation} Transient-state dynamics can be defined mathematically in a rigorous way.
-It is present in a dynamical system if the governing equations of the system contain parameters which regulate the length of the transient state, {\it viz} whenever it is possible, by tuning theses parameters, to prolong the length of the plateaus arbitrarily.
+\runinhead{Transient State Versus Fluctuation Dynamics} There is a plurality of approaches for the characterization of the time development of a dynamical system.
+A key questions in this context regards the repeated occurrence of well defined \nobreak dynamical states, that is, of states allowing for a well defined characterization of the current dynamical state of the cognitive system, like the ones illustrated in Fig.~\ref{cogSys_fig_transStates}. \begin{quotation}{\it Transient States.\enspace} A transient state of a dynamical system corresponds to a quasistationary plateau in the value of the variables. \end{quotation} Transient state dynamics can be defined mathematically in a rigorous way.
+It is present in a dynamical system if the governing equations of the system contain parameters {that} regulate the length of the transient state, viz whenever it is possible, by tuning theses parameters, to prolong the length of the plateaus arbitrarily.

-Several experiments indicate the occurrence, for the case of the human brain, of spontaneously activated transient neural activity patterns in the cortex.\footnote{See, e.g., Abeles {\it et al.} (1995) and Kenet {\it et al.} (2003).} It is therefore natural to assume, that both fluctuating and states corresponding to transient activity are characteristic for biological inspired cognitive systems.
-In this chapter we will emphasis especially the transient state dynamics and discuss the functional roles of the transient attractors generated by this kind of dynamics.
+In the case of the human brain, several experiments indicate the occurrence of spontaneously activated transient neural activity patterns in the cortex,\footnote{See, e.g., Abeles et al. (1995) and Kenet et al. (2003).} on timescales corresponding to the cognitive timescale\footnote{Humans can distinguish cognitively about 10--12 objects per second.} of about ${80}{-}{100}\,\mbox{ms}$.
+It is therefore natural to assume that both fluctuating states and those corresponding to transient activity are characteristic for biological inspired cognitive systems.
+In this chapter we will especially emphasize the transient state dynamics and discuss the functional roles of the transient attractors generated by this kind of dynamics.